aftertheflood/londonsquared/README.md

 ## Examples

  * <a href="http://aftertheflood.github.io/londonsquared/site/london-borough-population-now.html">A single variable visualisation</a> (<a href="https://github.com/aftertheflood/londonsquared/blob/master/site/london-borough-population-now.html">code</a>)
+ * <a href="http://aftertheflood.github.io/londonsquared/site/london-pcn-data.html">A multi-variable visualisation</a> (<a href="https://github.com/aftertheflood/londonsquared/blob/master/site/london-pcn-data.html">code</a>)
  * <a href="http://aftertheflood.github.io/londonsquared/site/london-borough-population-timeline.html">A time series visualization</a> (<a href="https://github.com/aftertheflood/londonsquared/blob/master/site/london-borough-population-interactive.html">code</a>)
  * <a href="http://aftertheflood.github.io/londonsquared/site/london-borough-population-interactive.html">Adding some interaction to the time series vizualisation</a> (<a href="https://github.com/aftertheflood/londonsquared/blob/master/site/london-borough-population-interactive.html">code</a>)

 ## Developing
-For local development you can use these npm scrpts
+For local development you can use these npm scripts
  * `npm run build` uses <a href="https://webpack.js.org">webpack</a> to compile the code in the _src_ directory outputting to the _dist_ directory.
  * `npm run serve` runs <a href="https://browsersync.io">browser-sync</a> on the _site_ directory.